 While Thomas Bryant has been impressive in limited action, he remains an injury concern.
 The former second-round pick has played in just 56 games over the past two seasons.
 Washington just can’t rely on him.
 That’s where this Spaniard comes into play.
 Garuba, 19, was named the 2020-2021 EuroLeague Rising Star, an award just recently won by Luka Doncic.

-Having recently declared for the 2021 NBA Draft, Giddey is an interesting case study.
-At 6-foot-8 and manning the point guard position for the NBL’s Adelaide 36ers, Gidday is a mismatch waiting to happen.
+Among the top NBA prospects from overseas in some time, Giddey has an absolutely amazing skillset on the offensive end of the court.
+At 6-foot-8 and manning the point guard position for the NBL’s Adelaide 36ers, Giddey is a mismatch waiting to happen.
 He’s similar to Ben Simmons in that he can play point forward.
-He’s also a better shooter than Mr. Simmons.
-For a Celtics team in need of a ball-handler, this couldn’t be a better fit.

-18. Oklahoma City Thunder (from Miami): Charles Bassey, center, Western Kentucky
+18. Oklahoma City Thunder (from Miami): Cameron Thomas, guard, LSU

 19. New York Knicks: Sharife Cooper, guard, Auburn

-The former Auburn star averaged north of 20 points and a resounding 8.1 assists per game as a freshman.
+The former Auburn star averaged north of 20 points and 8.1 assists per game as a freshman, so Cooper had a huge part to play as a scorer and in setting up his teammates.
 While he has limited range, great ball distribution skills and a good mid-range game makes up for that.
 He’d work well with Immanuel Quickley in the Knicks’ backcourt.

 20. Atlanta Hawks: Chris Duarte, guard, Oregon